SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 # make install

-If you configure PHP compilation with --disable-all option, you must add --enable-session and --with-pcre-regex options.
+Note that if you decide to configure your PHP compilation with the --disable-all option, you must also add the --enable-session and --with-pcre-regex options.

 AddType application/x-httpd-php .php